 Grilled Pesto Vegetable Pizza Recipe

-- 1 recipe homemade whole wheat pizza dough (or 2 lb. store bought dough)
+- 1 recipe of my whole wheat pizza dough or 2 pounds store bought dough

 - Flour for rolling dough

-- 3 oz. fresh mozzarella cheese, thinly sliced
+- 3 onces fresh mozzarella cheese thinly sliced

 - Preheat the grill to medium-high heat.